De La Salle Green Archers and Lady Archers: Monikers

+Participation history

-De La Salle participated in the NCAA for 57 years until the 1980–81 NCAA Season winning five NCAA General Championships in the process (1972–73, 1974–75, 1976–77, 1977–78, and 1980–81).
+De La Salle participated in the NCAA for 57 years until the 1980–81 NCAA Season, winning five NCAA General Championships in the process (1972–73, 1974–75, 1976–77, 1977–78, and 1980–81).
 La Salle announced its decision to withdraw from the NCAA in September 1980.
-The high school (juniors' division) counterpart were the Greenies from De La Salle College High School until 1968 when the then-high school in Taft Avenue, Manila was phased out and transferred to the La Salle Green Hills (LSGH) campus in Ortigas Avenue, Mandaluyong City, Metro Manila.
+The high school (juniors' division) counterparts were the Greenies from De La Salle College High School until 1968 when the then-high school in Taft Avenue, Manila was phased out and transferred to the La Salle Green Hills (LSGH) campus in Ortigas Avenue, Mandaluyong City, Metro Manila.
 The Greenies had won two General Championships under DLSC.
-La Salle Green Hills was established in 1959 and was eventually made the high school counterpart of De La Salle College, and inherited the Greenies moniker.
+La Salle Green Hills was established in 1959 and was eventually made the high school counterpart of De La Salle College and inherited the Greenies moniker.
 LSGH won eight NCAA General Championships until 1981 when La Salle withdrew from the NCAA.

-From 1981 through 1985 the school participated in the Philippine Integrated Colleges and Universities Athletic Association (PICUAA), invitational meets, Interclub tournaments, and the National Open.
+From 1981 through 1985, the school participated in the Philippine Integrated Colleges and Universities Athletic Association (PICUAA), invitational meets, interclub tournaments, and the National Open.
 De La Salle University (DLSU) then joined the University Athletic Association of the Philippines (UAAP) in 1986.
-La Salle chose the newly-established De La Salle Zobel (DLSZ) as their UAAP Juniors counterpart and adopted the Junior Archers moniker.
+La Salle chose the newly established De La Salle Santiago Zobel School (DLSZ) as their UAAP Junior counterpart and adopted the Junior Archers moniker.
 LSGH was later asked by De La Salle–College of Saint Benilde to compete as their high school junior team in the NCAA when it applied and was accepted in 1998.
 Ever since joining the UAAP in 1986, DLSU has won three UAAP General Championships – Season 75 (2012–13), Season 76 (2013–14), and Season 78 (2015–16), giving the university a combined eight General Championship titles in the seniors' division in the NCAA and UAAP.
-Notable alumni Lasallian athletes are inducted into the DLSAA Sports Hall of Fame.
+Notable Lasallian athletes and alumni are inducted into the DLSAA Sports Hall of Fame.